0xacx/chatGPT-shell-cli/README.md

 ### Set request parameters

-  - To set request parameters (temperature, model, image size and max tokens) you can start the script like this: `chatgpt --temperature 0.9 --model text-babbage:001 --max-tokens 100 --size 1024x1024`
+  - To set request parameters you can start the script like this: `chatgpt --temperature 0.9 --model text-babbage:001 --max-tokens 100 --size 1024x1024`

     The available parameters are:
       - temperature,  `-t` or `--temperature`